Francescantonio Coratoli

 Francesco Antonio Coratoli (13 December 1671 – 10 June 1722) was an Italian painter of the late-Baroque or Rococo periods.

 Born in Monteleone di Puglia, Coratoli trained under a painter by the name of Zoda.
 He travelled to Rome to study painting.
 His works include frescoes in the Basilica di San Leone Luca, Santa Maria di Gesù, a Coronation of the Virgin for the church of Santa Maria degli Angeli, and a Marriage of St. Joseph for il Gesù.
-He died in Monteleone.
+He died in Monteleone in 1722 at age 50.